What is a beta test?

 Public Betabound Exclusives are partnerships with startup product developers to host their beta test within our platform.
 Unlike our private Betabound Exclusives, you can join these tests right away.
 Plus, these public tests are managed by the product’s developers themselves, and your involvement is totally up to you.
 Since there’s no application process to join these beta tests, you get to choose how much time and effort you contribute as a tester.
 Your performance in these public beta tests is tracked by our team, so doing a great job here will increase the likelihood that you’ll get picked for our private Betabound Exclusives (the beta tests you have to apply to).

-How do I sign up to be a beta tester?
+How do I sign up to be a tester?

 Each opportunity on our site has a button that will take you directly to a specific company’s recruitment/sign-up page.
 Betabound members get early and exclusive access to some opportunities.
 To become a member, simply sign up and complete a profile.

-Does it cost anything to be a beta tester or Betabound member?
+Does it cost anything to be a tester or Betabound member?

-Do I get paid to be a beta tester?
+Do I get paid to be a tester?

 Are there any personal requirements (experience, location, etc)?